albeanski/automate-cloud-vpn/README.md

 Automate the deployment of a cloud instance using Terraform and Ansible and create a VPN server for remote access e automated build processing is enabled.

-### Testing images
-To test an image after a build, create a `test-image.sh` file inside the directory containing the Dockerfile and it will be ran after an image build.
-The build-image.sh script is run as follows: `test-image`

 ## Quickstart
 ### Required environment variables
 There are a few ways to configure the container, but the simplest is to set the appropriate environment variables.
 In this example, we will use an `env_vars` file